Transferring Credit from another Seminary/University

 To pass an exam, the student must receive at least an 80%.
 If the student fails an exam, they can retake the exam one time after 60 days (the second attempt will be a different exam).
 The exams are a service to students and so there is no fee for attempting an exam.

-For a list of possible exams and the official process, visit the School of Theology webpage.
+For a list of possible exams and the official process, visit this page.